howard-hellorob-f24/project-1-wall-following-team-6/Notes.md

 # Bugs We Encountered

 - time.sleep() to give it time to start  . . .
 - If not stopping on Ctrl+C, then also consider "signal" library or kill command in Python
+- For wall follower, did some testing away from the robot and realized there may be mistake in the code near the P-Control section -> https://replit.com/@AnuoluwapoSoney/MinorIndigoApplicationserver#main.py